reactiveui/splat/README.md

 ### Dependency Resolver Packages
 For each of the provided dependency resolver adapters, there is a specific package that allows the service locator to be implemented by another ioc container.

+Please note: If you are adjusting behaviours of Splat by working with your custom container directly.
+Please read the relevant projects documentation on
+REPLACING the registration.
+If the container supports appending\ multiple registrations you may get undesired behaviours, such as the wrong logger factory being used.

 | Container | NuGet | Read Me
 |---------|-------|-------|